grafana/agent/docs/sources/flow/config-language/expressions/types_and_values.md

 ## Functions

-Function values can't be constructed by users but can be called from the standard library or when exported by a component.
+Function values can't be constructed by users but can be called from the standard library or when it's exported by a component.

 ## Null